 Pests & Disease

 Insects of concern include armyworms, bulb mites, click beetles, cutworms, leafminers, leek moths, nematodes, onion maggots, and thrips.
 Green onions are susceptible to common diseases such as bacterial soft rot, bulb rot, damping off, downy mildew, grey mold, onion yellow dwarf virus, rust, smut, Southern blight, twister, white tip, and wilt.

 Storage & Packaging

 Recommended storage temperature is 32°F with high humidity (95 to 100%) to maintain moisture, color, and overall quality.
-Green onions are sensitive to ethylene and should be separated from producers; additionally, they can emit their own odor, which can be harmful to the flavor of other fruits and vegetables such as apples, corn, grapes, mushrooms, and rhubarb.
+Green onions are sensitive to ethylene and can emit their own odor, which can be harmful to other fruits and vegetables.

 References: North Carolina State Extension, Oregon State University, U.S. Food & Drug Administration/University of California, Davis Western Institute for Food Safety & Security.